 At every WP 4A meeting, the complexity of the Issue 9.1.2, and its several sub-issues, is acknowledged and it is recognized that there is an interconnection between the issue of reducing the coordination arc and increasing the coordination trigger level of interference, and therefore the implications of this interconnection should be considered while deciding on these issues.

-At the latest WP 4A February 2014 meeting, two of the Working Documents annexed to the WP 4A Chairman’s report 4A/468 (Annex 7 and 33) use the same overall structure, including addressing resolves 1 and resolves 2 of Resolution 756 (WRC-12) separately in different sections.
+At the WP 4A February 2014 meeting, two of the Working Documents annexed to the WP 4A Chairman’s report 4A/468 (Annex 7 and 33) used the same overall structure, including addressing resolves 1 and resolves 2 of Resolution 756 (WRC-12) separately in different sections.